trojanhorser/sphinx/source/fields.rst

 neverShow(fieldOne,fieldTwo,..);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **neverShow** function hides specified field permanently.
+The **neverShow** function hides a specified field permanently.
 Even if the **showElement** function is called on fields they will never be diplayed.

 - The following example shows how to permanently hide one field: